-Our pioneering technology in ecommerce, automation, integration, and messenger marketing helps to build strong digital foundations on which businesses can develop and grow, and take up the benefits of digital technology as it continues to develop.
+Zeald's pioneering technology in ecommerce, automation, integration, and inbox marketing helps to build strong digital foundations on which businesses can develop and grow, and take up the benefits of digital technology as it continues to develop.

-So, we continue to look to the future and all its digital possibilities.
-Together, let's keep moving, innovating, and thriving online.
+As 2024 unfolds, Zeald continues to look to the future and all its digital possibilities.

 David and Brent Kelly (brothers) and Hamish Braddick (a cousin) all grew up in Mangawhai Heads, a small New Zealand coastal town north of Auckland.
 At the completion of their college schooling, they all left home to undertake tertiary studies in Auckland.